General

 Professor Peter Gregory

 Professor Gregory is Emeritus Professor of Global Food Security at the University of Reading having previously been Professor of Soil Science at the same university.
-He is chair of the Recommended List Board for the AHDB and the board of Crops For the Future UK CIC
+He is chair of the Recommended List Board for the AHDB and the board of Crops For the Future UK CIC.

 Professor Michael Tildesley